 And I can’t help but think about this and realize that, while I’m a nice guy, I’m not sure if I’d ever offer this up to a complete stranger like he did to me, know what I mean?

 Like, “Hey man, I’m gonna be out with friends tonight, come party with us if you want.”

 Yet it seems like people abroad do this all this time for me.
 No joke.

-And this is yet another reason why I love solo travel.
-And, trust me, almost 100% of the time it leads to great adventures.
+This is why I’ve become addicted to solo travel.
+And, trust me, 100% of the time it leads to an adventure.